A homotopy invariant of stable maps to oriented surfaces: The invariant and proof of Theorem

 \end{lemma}

-\begin{proof} Let $F\co M\times [0,1]\to N\times [0,1]$ be a generic homotopy such that $F(x,0) = f(x)$ and $F(x,1) = g(x)$.
-Under the homotopy $F$, the singular set of $f$ may be modified by any of the six allowable homotopy moves.
-Let $s$ denote the number of $ST$ moves and their inverses, and $m$ the number of wrinkles, cusp merges, and their inverses. $R_3$ moves do not change the number of self-intersection points.
-Under $R_2$ and $CF$ moves the number of self-intersection points may change, but the congruence class of $2\Delta(f)$ does not change modulo $4$.
+\begin{proof} Let $H\co M\times [0,1]\to N\times [0,1]$ be a generic homotopy such that $H(x,0) = f(x)$ and $H(x,1) = g(x)$.
+Under the homotopy $H$, the singular set of $f$ may be modified by any of the six allowable homotopy moves.
+Let $s$ denote the number of swallowtail moves and their inverses, and $m$ the number of wrinkles, cusp merges, and the inverses of these moves. $R_3$ moves do not change the number of self-intersection points.
+Under $R_2$ and cusp-fold moves the number of self-intersection points may change, but the congruence class of $2\Delta(f)$ does not change modulo $4$.
 Therefore,

-since every $ST$ move and their inverse change the parity of the number of double points of the image of the singular set.
+since every swallowtail move and their inverse changes the number of self-intersection points of the image of the singular set by $1$.
 On the other hand, we have

-since every $ST$ move, wrinkle, cusp merge and their inverse changes the number of cusps by two.
-Next, since every wrinkle, cusp merge and their respective inverses change the parity of $\#|\Sigma(f)|$, we also have the congruence
+since every swallowtail move, wrinkle, cusp merge and their inverse changes the number of cusps by two.
+Next, since the singular set of the homotopy $H$ is orientable, every wrinkle, cusp merge and their inverse changes the parity of $\#|\Sigma(f)|$.
+Consequently, we also have the congruence

 To summarize,

 which simplifies to

 yielding